actions/cache/README.md

 ## Cache Limits

 Individual caches are limited to 200MB and a repository can have up to 2GB of caches.
 Once the 2GB limit is reached, older caches will be evicted based on when the cache was last accessed.
+Caches that are not accessed within the last two weeks will also be evicted.

 ## Skipping steps based on cache-hit